Reds vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 42 hits with eight doubles, 13 home runs, 20 walks and 39 RBI.
-He's also stolen three bases.
+- Nolan Gorman has put up 43 hits with nine doubles, 13 home runs and 21 walks.
+He has driven in 39 runs with three stolen bases.

-- Gorman enters this game looking to extend his 11-game hit streak.
-In his last 10 outings he is hitting .455 with three doubles, six home runs, six walks and 16 RBI.
+- Gorman has picked up at least one hit in 12 straight games.
+In his last 10 games he is batting .455 with four doubles, five home runs, six walks and 15 RBI.

 Gorman Recent Games